 - Mini-pills: Mini-pills, which are sometimes called Progestin-Only Pills (POP), are made up of only one type of female hormone known as progestin.
 These pills help thicken your cervical mucus and cause thinning in the walls of your uterus.
 Sometimes these pills may also act as ovulation repressants but that is usually a rare case.
 This is normally advised when you have shown sensitivity to estrogen.

 Just like the combination pill, also the mini-pill is effective if taken daily at the same time.
-It is safe to use in case you are at a risk of a heart disease or stroke or are a heavy smoker.
-It is also safe to use in the case of breast-feeding women.
-With mini-pills you have less flexibility with the timing (should not be late more than 3h), and if you forget or exceed the buffer time you should use a backup contraceptive such as a condom for at least the next 48h.
+It is safe to use in case you are at risk of heart disease or stroke or are a heavy smoker.
+It is also safe to use in the case of breastfeeding women.
+However, with mini-pills, you have less flexibility with the timing (should not be late more than 3h), and if you forget or exceed the buffer time you should use a backup contraceptive such as a condom for at least the next 48h.
 If you’re on the mini-pill and find it difficult to take around the same times, have a look at our recommendations on how to jog your memory.

 Mikko Törmä is certified pharmacist and has over 15 years experience in pharmaceutical industry, pharmacy and has worked also in Ministry of Social Affairs and Health.
 Mikko is a professional writer who’s main focus is to make medical science simple to read and understandable, so that ordinary people can easily benefit from the research & recommendations made by professionals.
 His deepest interest is in the public health and to provide fair access to primary health care for everyone.